Deva (Hinduism): Bhagavata Purana

 In Bhagavata Purana, Brahma had ten sons: Marichi, Atri, Angira, Pulastya, Pulaha, Kratu, Vasistha, Daksa, Narada.
-Marici had a son called Kasyapa.
+Marichi had a son called Kasyapa.
 Kasyapa had thirteen wives: Aditi, Diti, Danu, Kadru etc. The sons of Aditi are called Adityas, the sons of Diti are called Daityas, and the sons of Danu are called Danavas.
 Bṛhaspati (Jupiter, son of Angiras) is a guru of devas (vedic gods).
 Shukracharya (Venus, son of Bhrigu) is a guru of asuras (vedic demons) or/and Danavas.

 Symbolism

+The Devas (god) and Asuras (anti-god) churning the ocean of milk, Samudra Manthan sculpture at the Suvarnabhumi Airport in Bangkok, Thailand.

 Edelmann states that the dichotomies present in the Puranas literature of Hinduism are symbolism for spiritual concepts.
 For example, god Indra (a Deva) and the antigod Virocana (an Asura) question a sage for insights into the knowledge of the self.
 Virocana leaves with the first given answer, believing now he can use the knowledge as a weapon.
 In contrast, Indra keeps pressing the sage, churning the ideas, and learning about means to inner happiness and power.
 Edelmann suggests that the Deva-Asura dichotomies in Hindu mythology may be seen as "narrative depictions of tendencies within our selves".